oat-sa/tao-dependency-resolver/doc/dependency-resolver.md

 Resolves the inclusion tree from information in both `manifests.php` and `composer.json`.

-Sample

-## Problematic
+## Problematics

-- Tao extensions inclusion currently rely both on:
+- Tao extensions inclusion currently relies on both:
     - `manifest.php` for inclusion of other OAT extensions,
-    - `composer.json` for foreign libraries.
+    - `composer.json` for external libraries.
-- Some repositories include OAT libraries or extension in `composer.json`.
+- Some repositories additionally include OAT libraries or extensions in `composer.json`.
-- Some repositories include transitive dependencies in the root composer.json or manifest.php, which potentially leads to version conflicts.
+- Some repositories include transitive dependencies in the root `composer.json` or `manifest.php`, which could potentially lead to version conflicts.
 - `manifest.php` are written in...
 PHP, more difficult to parse than JSON, especially when including class names.
 - `manifest.php` use **extension names** whereas `composer.json` use **repository names**.
-This last point leads to the need to maintain a mapping of extensions names to repository names.
+This leads to the need to maintain a mapping of extensions names to repository names.
-A [tool](repository-updater.md) has been developed to list all GitHub repositories and extract the extension name when it exists.
+A [repository lister tool](repository-updater.md) has been developed to list every oat-sa GitHub repositories and extract the extension name when it exists.
 - `manifest.php` also contains information about:
     - routing,
     - dependency injection,
     - service configuration,
-    - install and update instructions,
+    - installation and update instructions,
     - ...

 As an example, see [tao-core's manifest.php](tao-manifest.php), where the only parts used for dependency inclusion are: